mchav/dataframe/docs/exploratory_data_analysis_primer.md

 ghci> sqrt (sumOfSqureDifferences / n)
 115395.6158744
 ```
 The standard deviation being larger than the mean absolute deviation means we do have some outliers.
-However, since the difference is fairly small.
-So we can conclude that there aren't very many outliers in our dataset.
+However, since the difference is fairly small we can conclude that there aren't very many outliers in our dataset.

 We can calculate the standard deviation in one line as follows: